 Medicare won’t telemarket you about the new Medicare cards.
 Medicare is giving you a new card that doesn’t have your social security number on it, for free.

-If you think the call is from SS or Medicare; hang up and call them back at the national number.
+If you think the call is from Medicare, hang up and call them back at the national number.
 Then, if it was one of them, they can help you.

-However, if SS and Medicare aren’t attempting to reach you, then you avoid a spammer trying to steal your information.
+However, if Medicare isn’t attempting to reach you, then you avoid a spammer trying to steal your information.